This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

-Foremost, if you are visiting snow monkeys in Jigokudani in winter, keep in mind that it will be cold and it might snow.
+Foremost, if you are visiting snow monkeys in winter, keep in mind that it will be cold and it might snow.

-The temperatures in December, January and February during the day are on the average 30 degrees F or -1 degrees C.
+The temperatures in December, January, and February during the day are on average 30 F (-1 C).

 Here are my recommendations:

-1. First of all, wear a baselayer – a smartwool baselayer (lond sleeve top and leggings) will keep you nice and toasty
+1. First of all, wear a baselayer – a smartwool baselayer (long sleeve top and leggings) will keep you nice and toasty

-3. If you need another laying piece, then add zip front top.
+3. If you need another laying piece, then add a zip front top.

 4. Make sure you have a quality jacket.
-My favorite are 3-in-1 jackets, because they give me flexibility to remove or add the components based on the weather conditions.
+My favorite are 3-in-1 jackets because they give me the flexibility to remove or add the components based on the weather conditions.

 5. Furthermore, I suggest good quality wool socks to keep your feet warm and dry.

-7. Finally, do not forget a hat and some gloves.
+7. Finally, do not forget a hat and gloves.

-Since we are on the subject of dressing up, I would like to recommend that you do not take any rolling suitcases with you.
+I am not recommending that you not take any rolling suitcases or large bags with you.
 The best choice would be a shoulder bag or a day backpack.
 In addition, I would not recommend any strollers or wheelchairs.
-The path is up the hill and and the surface is rough in many places.
+The path is up the hill and the surface is rough in many places.